 Mountain Center is a decidedly white-collar town, with fully 100.00% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Mountain Center is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Mountain Center who work in sales jobs (70.00%), office and administrative support (30.00%), and personal care services (0.00%).

-Telecommuters are a relatively large percentage of the workforce: 30.00% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Mountain Center telecommute to their jobs.
+Overall, about 30.00% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Being a small town, Mountain Center does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Mountain Center with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.64% of adults in Mountain Center have a bachelor's degree or advanced degree.
+The citizens of Mountain Center are slightly less educated than the national average of 21.84% for the average city or town: 13.64% of adults in Mountain Center have a bachelor's degree or advanced degree

 The per capita income in Mountain Center in 2022 was $39,548, which is middle income relative to California, and upper middle income relative to the rest of the US.
 This equates to an annual income of $158,192 for a family of four.
 However, Mountain Center contains both very wealthy and poor people as well.